Skip to content

 stack-dependencies - What it does

 When enabled, this experiment adds support for the autoinclude block nested inside unit and stack blocks in terragrunt.stack.hcl files.
-The autoinclude block allows users to define dependency blocks and arbitrary configuration that gets generated into a terragrunt.autoinclude.hcl file during stack generation.
+The autoinclude block allows users to define dependency blocks and arbitrary configuration that gets generated into an autoinclude file during stack generation.
 This file is automatically merged into the unit/stack configuration when parsed.

 This experiment enables: